Starignus/PythonPractise/README.md

 * [GPIO-Part 1](Week2/GPIO_Part1.md)
 * [GPIO-Part 2: Motor HAT](Week2/GPIO_Part2_MotorHAT.md)

-You can read all these practice in the [blog](https://starignus.github.io/PythonPractise//) too.
+You can also read all these practices in the [blog](https://starignus.github.io/PythonPractise//).

+Notes: I produced the initial online teaching material for the Gizmo module run by the Dyson School of Design Engineering at Imperial College London.
+An updated version of the material is now available on this [repository](https://github.com/ImperialDyson/Gizmo) in its [GitHub space](https://github.com/ImperialDyson).